 Usually I would probably explain that because, uhhhh, CARBS YO.
 But these SUPER moist, chewy and BURSTY blueberry muffins?

-I tested this almond flour blueberry muffins recipe about 10 times before getting it perfect.
+You guys have been wanting easy healthy low carb recipes, so I tested this almond flour blueberry muffins recipe about 10 times before getting it perfect.
 I kept getting some lackluster Low carb sugar free keto blueberry muffins that were just okay.
-Mr. FFF said he would eat them because they were “good for what they are.”
+Mr. FFF said he would eat them because they were “good for what they are.” <–He also said that about the sugar free angel food cake which made me test THAT one over 10 times too.

 Umm.
 NOPE.
 Not what I want to hear.